Order of Probation

 - Advantages: The main advantage of agreeing to probation is that it allows you to avoid a jail or prison sentence.

-- Early Termination: The advantage of agreeing to a probation sentence in Florida is that you may be able to apply for early termination of probation after you have completed all special conditions, and after you have served at least one half of your sentence.
+- Early Termination: The advantage of agreeing to a probation sentence in Florida is that you may be able to apply for early termination of probation after you have completed all special conditions.

 Standard Conditions Contained in the Probation Order